Table of Contents

 Unions are independent workers’ organizations constituted for the purpose of furthering and defending the interests of workers.
 As such, they play a key role in the quest to achieve better remuneration and working conditions.
 Union membership, union density and unions’ bargaining power have a great impact on workers’ conditions.

 In order to assess the extent of social dialogue, reliable data is needed on unions and unionization, employers’ organizations, collective bargaining and industrial disputes.
 This page presents statistics and other information on unionization around the world.

-This database description provides a concise overview of concepts and definitions, uses, sources and limitations related to industrial relations, including collective bargaining and trade union membership.
+Concise description of concepts and definitions, uses, sources and limitations for indicators in the database Industrial Relations Data (IRdata), including collective bargaining and union membership.

 Many publications are available in English only.
 Click on the + sign for other languages, if available, and additional information.